Active Contrastive Learning of Audio-Visual Video Representations: Introduction

 \section{Introduction}

-Recent studies have demonstrated promising results on contrastive learning of audio and visual representations~\citep{oord2018representation,henaff2019data,schneider2019wav2vec,chen2020simple}.
-The self-supervised training process can be understood as building a dynamic dictionary per mini-batch, where ``keys'' are typically \textit{randomly} sampled from the data.
+Contrastive learning of audio and visual representations has delivered impressive results on various downstream scenarios~\citep{oord2018representation,henaff2019data,schneider2019wav2vec,chen2020simple}.
+This self-supervised training process can be understood as building a dynamic dictionary per mini-batch, where ``keys'' are typically \textit{randomly} sampled from the data.
 The encoders are trained to perform dictionary look-up: an encoded ``query'' should be similar to the value of its matching key and dissimilar to others.
 This training objective maximizes a lower bound of mutual information (MI) between representations and the data \citep{hjelm2018learning,arora2019theoretical}.
 However, such lower bounds are tight only for sample sizes exponential in the MI~\citep{mcallester2020formal}, suggesting the importance of building a large and consistent dictionary across mini-batches.

-Consequently, \cite{he2020momentum} designed Momentum Contrast (MoCo) that builds a queue-based dictionary with momentum updates.
-It decouples the dictionary size from the memory capacity of modern GPUs/TPUs, and thus practically achieves a large and consistent dictionary.
+Recently, \cite{he2020momentum} designed Momentum Contrast (MoCo) that builds a queue-based dictionary with momentum updates.
+It achieves a large and consistent dictionary by decoupling the dictionary size from the GPU/TPU memory capacity.
 However, \cite{arora2019theoretical} showed that simply increasing the dictionary size beyond a threshold does not improve (and sometimes can even harm) the performance on downstream tasks.
 Furthermore, we find that MoCo can suffer when there is high redundancy in the data, because only relevant -- and thus limited -- parts of the dictionary are updated in each iteration, ultimately leading to a dictionary of redundant items (we show this empirically in Fig.~\ref{fig:effect-chars-dicts}).
-We argue that \textit{random negative sampling} is much responsible for such theoretically and empirically validated issue: a randomly constructed dictionary will contain more ``biased keys'' (similar keys that belong to the same class) and ``ineffective keys'' (keys that can be easily discriminated by the current model) than a carefully constructed one.
-Furthermore, this issue can get aggravated when the dictionary size is large.\footnote{Fig. 2 blue lines show the probability of sampling unique negatives (instances from different categories) decreases from 37.5\% to 30.8\% when we increase the batch size from 32 to 128.
-We compute the probabilities by averaging the number of unique categories across iterations and dividing them by their batch size.}
+We argue that \textit{random negative sampling} is much responsible for this: a randomly constructed dictionary will contain more ``biased keys'' (similar keys that belong to the same class) and ``ineffective keys'' (keys that can be easily discriminated by the current model) than a carefully constructed one.
+Furthermore, this issue can get aggravated when the dictionary size is large.